andrebask/thesis/07 - chapter2.md

 A throw is handled as in the incremental stack/heap strategy: the current stack cache is cleared, and some number of continuation frames are copied into it.
 The underflow frame at the base of the stack cache is linked to the portion of the new continuation that was not copied.
 The Hieb-Dybvig-Bruggeman strategy is a zero-overhead strategy.
 As with the stack strategy and the incremental stack/heap strategy, mutable variables generally cannot be allocated within a continuation frame, but continuation frames may be reused for multiple non-tail calls.

-## Alternative techniques for first class continuations on the Java Virtual Machine
+## First class continuations on the Java Virtual Machine
 The implementations described in the previous section require to directly manipulate the stack, thus they are not suitable for being used on the Java Virtual Machine, which do not permit direct access or modification of stack contents.
 This section describes some implementation designed to implement first class continuations on the Java Virtual Machine.